 WyoTech is a special purpose institution.
 That purpose is set forth in this catalog as the schools mission on page two (2) hereof.
+This purpose does not include preparing students for further college study.
 Students should be aware that transfer of credit is always the responsibility of the receiving institution.
 Whether or not credits transfer is solely up to the receiving institution.
 Any student interested in transferring credit hours should check with the receiving institution directly to determine to what extent, if any, credit hours can be transferred.

 You should never assume that credits will transfer to or from any educational institution.
-It is highly recommended and you are advised to make certain that you know that the transfer of credit policy of the school and of any other educational institution you may in the future want to transfer the credits earned at the school before you execute an enrollment contract or agreement in.
+It is highly recommended and you are advised to make certain that you know the transfer of credit policy WyoTech College and of any other educational institution you may in the future want to transfer the credits earned at WyoTech before you execute an enrollment contract or agreement in.